Software Test Automation Services

 Automated Software Testing – How to Start?

-It can be tricky trying to get the ball rolling on automated software testing…and then keep that ball rolling.
-Often times, companies start by choosing an automation tool without thinking about an automated testing strategy and how it fits into the organization AND their software development and QA process.
+It can be tricky trying to get the ball rolling on software test aut…and then keep that ball rolling.
+Often times, companies start by choosing an automated software testing tool without thinking about an automated testing strategy and how it fits into the organization AND their software development and QA process.
 A successful automated qa testing program begins with a firm baseline of understanding test automation.
 The two resources below can be a good start for those in the early stages of research:

 Automated Software Testing Basic Guidelines – This white paper covers how to get started.
 It covers areas such as; How to select the right automated software testing tools depending on YOUR criteria; Practical lessons and step-by-step procedures for building a framework; Coding tips; and Rules to follow for easy maintenance of automation scripts.
 It also points out typical areas that are prone to failure, and how to avoid them.